Fraser Mansion: Church of Scientology

 In 1994, the Church of Scientology purchased the property with the intention of using the building as a church facility.
 In purchasing the building, Scientology first purchased mortgages on the building in 1993 from the FDIC, which had assumed the loans after the 1990 failure of the National Bank of Washington.
 Following the purchase of the loans, Scientology foreclosed on the building.
 In the subsequent foreclosure auction, Scientology purchased the building for $2.7 million.

 Following $1 million in renovations, the building was dedicated as the new Founding Church of Scientology on October 21, 1995, by Religious Technology Center chairman David Miscavige.

 The Founding Church of Scientology relocated from the Fraser Mansion to the nearby Embassy Building on 16th Street NW on October 31, 2009.
-Fraser Mansion now serves as the National Affairs office for the Church of Scientology.
-The L. Ron Hubbard House, also known as the Original Founding Church of Scientology, is a historic landmark and house museum located nearby.
+Fraser Mansion now serves as the National Affairs Office for the Church of Scientology.
+The nearby L. Ron Hubbard House is now a historic landmark and house museum for the historic Founding Church of Scientology.